ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 * the path to the data and logs folder, in the example below, the root of the library
 * and finally, the name of your model (used for logs)

+Move to the directory containing your file and execute the code with :bash:`python3 experiment.py`.
+Add lightning arguments such as :bash:`--accelerator gpu --devices "0, 1"` for multi-gpu training, etc.

 Exemple
 ^^^^^^^